This page has information about applying to run a stall, catering outlet, food stall or fly-pitch.

 You do not have to pre-book a fly pitch but must have a purchased a Festival ticket in advance.
 You are expected to take all unsold items with you by the end of the Festival.

 The Traders Co-ordinator will have a chat with you on-site and negotiate a donation to be given in by the end of the event.

 Applications are by online Application Form (see button link below).

 All stall enquiries applications received will be considered on their merits.
 Bookings will be confirmed by the Traders Coordinator by e-mail.

 We expect payment of stall fees and staff tickets to be received beforehand.

 Please contact the Traders Co-ordinator with any questions.

-Please have a think about our view on drink and drugs, as described on the Festival overview page.
+Please have a think about our view on alcohol and recreational drugs, as described on the Festival overview page.

 We don’t wish to judge people’s views on this — and hope it won’t put you off applying!
 And if this would be a new way of experiencing a festival for you then why not give it a try?!
-However please bear in mind that if you choose to work with us, then we’d like this policy to be respected.
+However please bear in mind that if you choose to work with us and are accepted, then we’d expect this policy to be respected.